clayv/SDC_Project1/README.md

 Videos demonstrating the pipeline are included in the project as well ([white](white.mp4), [yellow](yellow.mp4), [extra](extra.mp4)).

 ###2.
-Potential shortcomings with the current pipeline
+Potential shortcomings with your current pipeline

 The region of interest is very narrow at the top and as a result would be very sensitive to the camera's pitch relative to the road.